tytydraco/yessleep/out/Something_strange_is_happening_at_Oilsbrooke_Mental_Research_Facility_.md

 He said, plainly and bluntly, "Please don't take my Light away, Doctor Luxbury.
 I don't want to go back to the dark."

-His ethereal body twisted unnaturally and tried to pry itself from the physical Time lying on his bed.
+His ethereal body twisted unnaturally and tried to pry itself from the physical Tim lying on his bed.
 I was staring into the lava-like yellow eyes of this strange spirit.
 I almost felt bad for it.

 It looked warmly into my soul tried to plea to me.